Hate Business Networking? You are not alone!

 - If the person you are with is quietly spoken – take them to the edge of the room so they are not in the noisy hurly burly.
 Then speak and listen in a gentile matching manner.

-We would love to hear your stories and views on Networking experiences – please share and let us know what tips work for you.
+We would love to hear your stories and views on business Networking experiences – please share and let us know what tips work for you.